crised/electrical/device/energy_db_wd/README.md

 You need to have the libmodbus-devel and postgresql-devel packages installed.

+Database name is energyMeterDB

-Database has one table as:
+energyMeterDB has one table as:

 CREATE TABLE energyreadings
 (
-  datetime varchar(40),
-  sent boolean,
-  v1_voltage integer,
-  v2_voltage integer,
+  datetime timestamp DEFAULT now(), sent boolean, v1_voltage integer, v2_voltage integer,